scottchiefbaker/SmokeRand/README.md

 5. gjrand (https://gjrand.sourceforge.net/).
 Have some unique and sensitive tests but documentation is scarce.

-Requirements:
+Minimal requirements:

-- C99 compiler, some PRNGs will require 128-bit integers either through `__uint128_t` type (GCC, Clang) or `_umul128`/`_addcarry_u64` intrinsics (Microsoft Visual C).
-C99 was chosen instead of C89 due to mandatory support of 64-bit integers and `inline` keyword.
+- C99 compiler; C99 standard was chosen instead of C89 due to mandatory support of 64-bit integers and `inline` keyword.
-- GNU make or CMake.
+- GNU make.
+- 32-bit CPU.
+- 2 GiB of RAM minimal, 16 GiB recommended.

+Recommended configuration:

+- C99 compiler with 128-bit integers support either through `__uint128_t` type
+  (GCC, Clang) or `_umul128`/`_addcarry_u64` intrinsics (Microsoft Visual C).
+  They are required by some PRNGs such as 128-bit LCGs.
+In the case of x86-64 intrinsics for RDTSC, RDRAND and AVX2 are highly recommended.
-- pthreads (POSIX threads) library.
+- Multithreading support: pthreads (POSIX threads) library of WinAPI threads.
+- CMake for compilation under MSVC.
-- 64-bit CPU, x86-64 with RDRAND and AVX2 support is recommended.
+- 64-bit CPU; in the case of x86-64 -- support of RDTSC, RDRAND and AVX2
+  instructions.
-- 4 GiB of RAM minimal, 16 GiB recommended.
+- 16 GiB of RAM (especially for multithreaded mode and/or `birthday` battery)

 Implemented tests: